 President of The Friends of The Turnbull Library

-Rachel Underwood has been president of the Friends of the Turnbull Library since 1996.
+Kate Fortune took over as president of the Friends of the Turnbull Library in 2018.

 The Friends of the Turnbull Library publishes newsletters and an annual magazine to publicise the work of the Alexander Turnbull Library.